secdev/scapy/doc/scapy/advanced_usage.rst

        -iot-armhf-2017-03-19-4gb.img.xz

-   After the download, copy it to an SD-Card with minimum 4 GB storage.
+   After the download, copy it to an SD-Card with minimum of 4 GB storage.

    ::